-Student Growth and Achievement (The ongoing progress of students' learning, relative to identified provincial learning outcomes that enable them to engage intellectually grow continuously as learners, and demonstrate competencies.)
-Provincial Achievement Test results Diploma Exam results Early Literacy and Numeracy results High School Completion results Citizenship Student Learning Engagement Teaching and Leading (Education Quality) Teachers and leaders apply appropriate knowledge and abilities to make decisions that demonstrate professional practice standards resulting in quality teaching, leading and optimum learning for all students.
-Learning Support Using resources to create optimal learning environments where diversity is embraced, a sense of belonging is emphasized and all students are welcomed, cared for, respected and safe.
-This will be evident through: Welcoming, Caring, Respectful and Safe Learning Environments Consistent Access to Supports and Services Governance Processes that determine strategic direction, establish policy and manage fiscal resources Local and Societal Context Meaningful engagement with all stakeholders to proactively respond to the learning needs and diverse circumstances of all students.
+Student Growth and Achievement (The ongoing progress of students' learning, relative to identified provincial learning outcomes that enable them to engage intellectually, grow continuously as learners, and demonstrate competencies.)
+Provincial Achievement Test results Diploma Exam results Early Literacy and Numeracy Results High School Completion Results Citizenship Student Learning Engagement Teaching and Leading (Education Quality) Teachers and leaders apply appropriate knowledge and abilities to make decisions that demonstrate professional practice standards, resulting in quality teaching, leading, and optimum learning for all students.
+Professional Learning, Supervision, and Evaluation Learning Support Using resources to create optimal learning environments where diversity is embraced, a sense of belonging is emphasized, and all students are welcomed, cared for, respected, and safe.
+This will be evident through: Welcoming, Caring, Respectful, and Safe Learning Environments Consistent Access to Continuum of Supports and Services First Nations, Métis, and Inuit Student Success Governance Processes that determine strategic direction, establish policy, and manage fiscal resources Parental Involvement Local and Societal Context Meaningful engagement with all stakeholders to proactively respond to the learning needs and diverse circumstances of all students.